Frequently Asked Questions

 • Allergic (hypersensitivity) reactions

-Serious allergic reactions can happen the day of, or in days after, receiving BENLYSTA and may cause death.
+Serious allergic reactions can happen the day of, or in the days after, receiving BENLYSTA and may cause death.
 Your healthcare provider will watch you closely while you are receiving BENLYSTA given in a vein (intravenous infusion) and after your infusion for signs of a reaction.
 Allergic reactions can sometimes be delayed.
 Tell your doctor right away if you have any symptoms of an allergic reaction.

 • Mental health problems and suicide